 I feel like a child of Bedford.
 It was the third parent that built me into the young man I am today, and it does this for every student that goes here.
 I truly believe everyone who walks through Bedford's doors is impacted forever.
 It changes you.”

-Jacob Burgess, film student, Georgia State University
+Jacob Burgess, film student graduate, Georgia State University

 “The young lady I walked in as and the young lady I walked out as are two completely different people.
 Bedford not only helped me excel academically, it gave me the confidence all girls should have.
 Bedford teachers taught me everlasting values I still carry today.”